DauQuangThanh/SD2-METHOD/templates/commands/summarize.md

 ---
-description: Generate or update project-context.md with essential project information for AI agent consistency.
+description: Create or update the project context from docs and.or codebase analysis, ensuring AI agents have consistent implementation standards
-scripts:
-  sh: scripts/bash/setup-summarize.sh --json
-  ps: scripts/powershell/setup-summarize.ps1 -Json
 ---

 ## User Input